Last updated on July 4th, 2023 at 06:40 am

 Colombian multiculturalism is fascinating.
 In a single country, you can find the most varied rhythms and typical dances.
 This is the result of the location of the country and the influences of other cultures at the time of the conquest of South America.
-Currently, Colombia is a republic divided into 32 departments.
+Colombia has 32 departments and is currently a republic.
 The country consists of 6 natural regions:

 - Island region

 - Amazon region

 - Andean region

 In each of the regions, we find extraordinary music, unique rhythms, and typical dances that demonstrate the cultural mixes at a glance.

 Colombian music originated as a result of the cultural mix influenced by the Spaniards, Europeans, Africans, and the indigenous people who inhabited the country about 200 years ago.
 Thanks to these mixes, today we can call the following genres typical Colombian national music: